 By the way, each hallway, meaning the downstairs and upstairs hall, and each bedroom ought to have a smoke detector.
 Nowadays they make smoke detectors that have 10-year batteries installed.
 If your smoke detectors are strictly house powered, old, painted over, damaged, do not sound, get rid of them, and upgrade to the new types!

 That load of wash you're sticking into the dryer does not give a hoot nor holler about fire prevention.
 It's just a dumb, heavy machine, not like you, you're smart.
 You regularly clean the lint trap before each load, and yearly (and no less than every three years) clean out the duct that runs to the outside, right?
 Oh, you don’t?
 You’re not the only one.

 Cleaning the lint trap before every load is imperative!
 Equally, so is the regular cleaning of the ductwork.
-My brother in law got the most expensive free dryer ever a few years ago.
-The first day of having it, he started a batch drying before going out to dinner.
+My brother-in-law got the most expensive free dryer ever a few years ago.
+On the first day of having it, he started a batch drying before going out to dinner.
 That dryer burnt down half the house.